 You will want to note where your table is in the building.

 Please arrive at the library before your scheduled time and wait outside on the patio with your mask on, and socially distanced from the other library patrons.
 The library staff will let you into the building at your reservation time.

-When patrons enter they should sanitize their hands, and should go directly to their table, where they can check into the LibCal System using the QR code or their computer and confirm that they exhibit no symptoms of COVID-19.
-The card with the code will have instructions on how to check in and out, and information for contacting the reference librarians with questions.
+When patrons enter they should sanitize their hands, and should go directly to their seat, where they can check into the LibCal System using the QR code or their computer and confirm that they exhibit no symptoms of COVID-19.
+The card with the code will have instructions on how to check in, and information for contacting the reference librarians with questions.
 Patrons can also check-in from the link in the confirmation email.
 The check-in window is between 5 minutes before the reservation time, to 25 minutes after the start of the time slot.
 Reference librarians on the Ask-a-librarian chat can assist with check-in, if needed.

 While inside the library:

 Patrons will wear a mask the entire time they are in the building, and are allowed to walk around the inside of the building and browse the stacks and use the restroom.
 Food and drinks (including water) are not allowed inside, as the mask must remain in place.